 That said, it’s more available than Lispro to people with commercial insurance.
-And in May 2019, Sanofi announced their ValYou Savings Program, which offers deals on Admelog and its other insulin brands for those who don’t qualify for its other Patient Assistance Programs.
+In May 2019, Sanofi announced their ValYou Savings Program, which offers deals on Admelog and its other insulin brands for those who don’t qualify for its other Patient Assistance Programs.

-Pharma companies Mylan and Biocon announced in June 2020 they had received FDA clearance for their new Semglee basal insulin, which is the second knockoff of Sanofi’s Lantus long-acting insulin.
+Semglee basal insulin from Mylan and Biocon received FDA clearance In June 2020.
+It is the second knockoff of Sanofi’s Lantus long-acting insulin.
 This insulin had been approved in Europe, Australia, and other countries under different brand names before finally getting a green light for sale in the U.S.

 Only one so far is identical: Lispro, made by the same company that produces the original, Humalog.

 The FDA only requires biosimilars or follow-ons to be “highly similar” to the medications they’re copying, but not identical.
 So if you want to substitute a copycat insulin for the type you’re using now, it’s important to work with your healthcare provider to determine if the dosage needs to be adjusted a bit.

 Since established pharma companies aren’t doing a good job of making affordable insulin, there are a flurry of others who believe they can do better, including the early-stage development company BiologX formed in November 2020 with an aim to create lower-cost “generic” insulin.

 Based in Austin, Texas, this new startup is made up of venture capitalists and biotech pharma folk.
 Their marketing slogans sound appealing: “Making insulin affordable to save lives!“